 Everything You Need to Know About Lice

-For some unlucky kids, back-to-school time brings the return of an itchy little pest: head lice.
-Every year, children are sent home from school because of them.
+Every year, children are sent home from school because of an itchy little pest: head lice.
 While these tiny bloodsuckers are a major annoyance, experts stress that there’s little health risk associated with lice infestations.
 Find out all you need to know about lice, from basic facts to diagnosis and treatment.

 Lice are small, parasitic insects that feed on blood from human scalps.
 They are found in three forms: nit (the egg), nymph (the hatchling), and fully grown louse (singular for lice).